[[updated October 6, 2016]]

-As you know, you can now run contests directly on your Facebook Timeline, without the need of third party applications.
+As you know, you can now run contests directly on your Facebook Timeline without the need of third party applications.
 That’s great news!
-But before considering that option, I highly recommend reading these 7 things to consider before running a contest on your Timeline.

-Once you’ve decided this is the best option, you’ll need to find that creative idea that will make your contest a blast.
-To help you with that, we’ve picked and listed 15 creative ideas below to help you make it fun and engaging for your fans.
+Now you need to find a creative idea that will make your contest a blast.
+To help you with that, we’ve curated 15 creative ideas below to help you make your timeline contest fun and engaging for your fans.

 1 – Sweepstakes